Cecilia Pillado: Piano career

-Pillado did advanced studies at the Mozarteum in Salzburg and participated in master courses directed by György Sebök, Leon Fleisher, Maria Curcio and Paul Badura-Skoda.
+Pillado did advanced studies at the Mozarteum in Salzburg and participated in master courses directed by György Sebők, Leon Fleisher, Maria Curcio and Paul Badura-Skoda.
 She studied Composition with Witold Szalonek and completed her classical preparation with Jazz Improvisation seminars by Walter Norris.

 Pillado's CDs features Argentinian composers such as Ariel Ramírez, Alberto Ginastera, Ástor Piazzolla, Carlos Guastavino, as well as her own compositions.